nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Initialization

-This section will detail the steps the program takes to calculate streaks of everyone when it is started.
+This section will detail the steps the program takes to calculate the streaks of everyone when it is started.

 1. `AddressBook` receives a copy of the deserialized `AddressBook` data.
 It calls `setPersons` of `PersonStreaklist` with the persons found in the data.
 2. `PersonStreakList` will process this data and create a `PersonStreak` from each `Person`.
 A `PersonStreak` will bind a `Person` and his/her `Streak` together in a single class.
 3. This is done by calling `PersonStreak#fromPerson()` which will use the `Streak#from()` to create a `Streak` from a Person.
-The streak will be calculated upon creation of the `Streak` object.
+The streak will be calculated upon the creation of the `Streak` object.
-4. Once all the `PersonStreak` are created, they will be sent back to the `PersonStreakList` and put into an internal observable list, named `internalList`.
+4. Once all `PersonStreak` objects are created, they will be sent back to the `PersonStreakList` and put into an internal observable list, named `internalList`.

-`internalList` will contain all the `PersonStreak` objects that will be used to display the dashboard.
-It will be enclosed by a filtered list to show only `PersonStreak` that have an active goal set.
+`internalList` will contain all the `PersonStreak` objects that will be displayed on the dashboard.
+It will be enclosed by a filtered list to show only `PersonStreak` objects that have an active goal set.
-An active goal is any valid goal that is not `NONE`, refer to UG `set-goal` [here](https://ay2021s2-cs2103t-w14-1.github.io/tp/UserGuide.html#setting-meeting-goal-set-goal) for more information.
+An active goal is any valid goal that is not `NONE`, refer to the user guide's `set-goal` section [here](https://ay2021s2-cs2103t-w14-1.github.io/tp/UserGuide.html#setting-meeting-goal-set-goal) for more information.
 The filtered list will then be made unmodifiable before being exposed to UI components to consume.

 The sequence diagram below depicts the execution path when the program is initialized.